kwat0308/pbmo/README.md

 - **--debug, -d**: Activate debugging mode.
 Sets verbosity to level 4 and presets rowsize = 3, columnsize = 4, scale = 1000.

 ###### Tasks
+- [x] Implement performance benchmarks in Python with datafiles
-- [x] Implement performance benchmarks with iterations
+- [x] Implement performance benchmarks in Python with iterations
 - [x] Implement constructors that pass numpy arrays by reference
 - [x] Integrate Boost performance test with numpy array tests
 - [ ] Fix slow performance for C++ matrices
+- [ ] Add more descriptions for distribution
+- [ ] Implement performance benchmarks in C++
-- [ ] Clean up code
+- [ ] Create a Makefile for performance benchmarks in C++